 The emergency room staff stepped back, allowing the cold paddles to shock the old woman.
 As soon as they were lifted the sweaty nurse, hair plastered to her head started compressions again.
-A few weak beeps sounded on the machines but soon stopped.
+A few weak beeps sounded on the machines but they soon stopped.

 Mrs Henderson stood in the corner of the room watching herself die.
 She wasn’t scared, an angel held her hand.
 They stood there, she old, dry and frail next to a glowing, beautiful black man with kind eyes and soft hands.
 There was no horror, no more pain, no fear.
 The angel waited patiently with her, peace coming off him in waves calming her completely.